 To pass a message between two sequence diagrams in UML modeling, we can make use of gates.
 Through modeling gates, we could relate the message outside an interaction fragment with message inside another interaction fragment.

 Graphically a gate, with an arrowed line, connects to the sequence diagram’s frame edge with one end and the other end connected to a lifeline.

 In this tutorial we will show you how to model gates in sequence diagrams using Visual Paradigm for UML (VP-UML).

 An alternative combined fragment is used to specify an area of a group of lifelines/ actors to show conditional flow in a sequence diagram.
 It also models the if-then-else logic in the sequence diagram.
-In this page, we will demonstrate how to draw a simple sequence diagram with applying alternative combined fragment.
+In this article, we will demonstrate how to draw a simple sequence diagram by using an alternative combined fragment.

 |Team collaboration development on CVS, SVN, Perforce and ClearCase had been discontinued starting from Visual Paradigm version 13.0|

 Visual Paradigm supports collaborative and concurrent modeling, and versioning of works in the following ways:

 - Visual Paradigm Teamwork Server (A native product developed by Visual Paradigm)

 In this page, we will have an overview on how administrator and team members can work together with Visual Paradigm’s team collaborative features, and to clarify some of the major concepts in collaborative modeling.